PiesP/xcom-enhanced-gallery/docs/ARCHITECTURE_GUIDELINES.md

 <div align="center">

-**🏗️ Architecture is about the important stuff.
-Whatever that is. - Ralph Johnson**
+**🏗️ "Architecture is about the important stuff.
+Whatever that is." - Ralph Johnson**

 </div>